panda-67/notivra_blog/src/content/bookOne/chapter-1/03-the-grammar-of-data.md

 # The Grammar of Data

-> “Data becomes knowledge only when language makes it visible.”
+> Data becomes knowledge only when language makes it visible.

 ## Prelude — Why Grammar Matters